taurusilver7/canva-code/README.md

 Add the export options to the menu, and create their corresponding handler functions.
 Create copyImage to copy the ref target image with a standard pixel ratio and copy it to clipboard.

 Create a copyLink handler function to get the code state from the store before copying to the clipboard.
+Create a saveImage handler to save the image in png or svg format.

+The App root component should handle the copyLink since the query parameters for the location are available in the App component.

+Customize the snippet props like the theme, cropping, language, fonts, darkMode ..

 ## Deploy